-F. Vaccinations
+D. Vaccinations

-Important Message About What You Pay for Vaccines: Some vaccines are considered medical benefits.
-Other vaccines are considered Medicare Part D drugs.
+Important Message About What You Pay for Vaccines: Some vaccines are considered medical benefits and are covered under Medicare Part B. Other vaccines are considered Medicare Part D drugs.
 You can find these vaccines listed in the plan's List of Covered Drugs (Formulary).
 Our plan covers most adult Medicare Part D vaccines at no cost to you.
 Refer to your plan's List of Covered Drugs (Formulary) or contact Member Services for coverage and cost sharing details about specific vaccines.